KDE/baloo/docs/user/searching.md

 `type:Audio` or `type:Document`

-Currently the following types are supported -
+Currently the following types are supported:

 * Archive
 * Audio